u91738/cachedom/README.md

 (See default.json for defaults)
 -u URL, --url URL
     url to check, pass multiple --url ... if needed
--c configFile, --config configFile
+-w WARCFILE, --warc WARCFILE
+    path to a warc file to be used as source of server responses, pass multiple --warc ... if needed -c configFile, --config configFile
     path to config file.
 See default.json
 -s, --check-sub-urls